equodev/equo/docs/CONTRIBUTING.md

-# Contributing to Equo Framework
+# Contributing to Equo SDK

-Thank you for your interest in contributing to Equo Framework!
+Thank you for your interest in contributing to Equo SDK!
 We want to make contributing to this project as easy and transparent as possible.

 ## Issue Reporting Guidelines